zazuko/rdfjs-elements/packages/rdf-editor/README.md

 The element requires a single property/attribute `format` which should be an RDF serialization media type supported by `@rdf-esm/formats-common` package.

-The element is easiest to bootstrap by setting the `serialized` property **before** first render.
+The element is easiest to bootstrap by setting the `value` property **before** first render.
 This property is only used to provide the initial contents of the editor as it is parsed on first render, when the element has been added to the page.